Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 \\\
   Functions are like variables that point to code, instead of pointing to data.
 To reuse the code being pointed by a function, the function is called (this is called a 'function call').
 When a function is called, the code that the function points to gets executed.
 \\\
-  Functions are created with parameters and a return value.
-Parameters are variables or data types values that the function can use inside the code it envelops.
-The return value is a variable or data type value that the function returns to the place where it is called, meaning that the return value can be hold in a variable, and used as a variable without calling the function again.
+  The syntax to write a function in a programming language could be like this: `func1(param1, param2){ statements1; return value1 }`.
 \\\
+  Functions are created with parameters, statements, and a return value.
+Parameters, `param1` and `param2` in the example, are variables or data type values that the function can use in `statements1`.
+The return value, `value1` in the example, is a variable or data type value that the function returns when called (see below).
+\\\
-  Function calls are passed arguments, one per paramenter, so arguments mean the same as parameters, but parameters are the variables used in the function definition, while arguments are the variables used in a given function call.
-A function can be called with different sets of arguments.
-The saying 'passing arguments to a function' means doing a function call with those arguments.
+  When doing a function call, the parameters are now called arguments, for example, `var1 = func1(arg1, arg2)`, this calls `func1` with arguments `arg1` and `arg2`, the return value is hold in `var1`.
+The saying 'passing the arguments to a function' means doing a function call with those arguments.
 :::

 ::: term